-2.5 The change to a single annual progress report is intended to simplify and streamline reporting requirements.
-Given that LAQM has now been in place for nearly 20 years, the assumption is that most hotspots will have been identified.
-However it is recognised that new issues will from time to time arise that require more detailed investigation.
-Local authorities are encouraged to incorporate such investigations into their routine review and assessment work and annual progress report as far as possible.
-If a local authority feels that this is not appropriate or feasible, the option to undertake a separate detailed investigation will still be available.
-The Scottish Government will consider these situations on a case by case basis, in discussion with the authority should proceed to detailed investigation as soon as a new issue is identified and not wait until the next annual report.
+2.5 Given that LAQM has now been in place for over 20 years, the assumption is that most hotspots will have been identified.
+However, it is recognised that new issues will from time-to-time arise that require more detailed investigation.
+Local authorities are encouraged to incorporate such investigations into their routine review and assessment work, action planning and annual progress report as far as possible.
+If a local authority feels that this is not appropriate or feasible, the option to undertake a separate more detailed investigation is available.
+The Scottish Government will consider these situations on a case-by-case basis, in discussion with the authority concerned.
+A local authority should proceed to a more detailed investigation as soon as a new issue is identified and not wait until the next annual review and assessment reporting cycle.